Cult of Running

 SYNOPSIS

-In addition to that, the film examines contemporary running culture, including the role of social media and consumerism, while documenting the experiences of those who dedicate themselves to the sport in both the track scene and the road scene.
+Beyond the race, the film examines modern running culture.
+It critiques the role of social media and consumerism in the running scene.
+It also captures the dedication of athletes in both the track scene and the road scene.

 STATS